push-chain/push-chain-remix-workshop/PushChain/4-send-universal-transaction/README.md

-# Send Universal Transaction to Universal Counter
+# Send Universal Transaction to Simple Counter Contract

-This tutorial demonstrates how to send a Universal Transaction to interact with the Universal Counter smart contract using the PushChain SDK.
+This tutorial demonstrates how to send a Universal Transaction to interact with the Simple Counter smart contract using the PushChain SDK.
 The script shows how to call a smart contract deployed on Push Chain Donut Testnet from any chain using Universal Transactions.

 ## What we will do

 - **Create a wallet**: Generate a random Ethereum wallet
-- **Convert to Universal Signer**: Transform the wallet into a Universal Signer from Sepoliathat can work across chains
+- **Convert to Universal Signer**: Transform the wallet into a Universal Signer instance
 - **Initialize Push Chain Client**: Set up the client to interact with Push Chain Donut Testnet
 - **Send Universal Transaction**: Call the `increment()` function from a smart contract deployed on Push Chain Donut Testnet from Sepolia

-## Universal Counter Contract
+## Simple Counter Contract

-The script interacts with the Universal Counter contract deployed at:
+The script interacts with the Simple Counter contract deployed at:
-`0x07E7Ca060A4b5BcDa61A6B701305ef0Ee29E1A3e`
+`0x9F95857e43d25Bb9DaFc6376055eFf63bC0887C1`

-This contract maintains separate counters for different origin chains:
+This contract is a basic counter that:

-- `countEth`: Counter for Ethereum users
+- `increment()`: Increments the counter
-- `countSol`: Counter for Solana users
+- `reset()`: Resets the counter to zero
-- `countPC`: Counter for native Push Chain users
+- `countPC()`: Returns the current counter value

 ## How it works